-This wine is smooth, award-winning, and remarkably easy to drink.
-The grapes are from the Anderson Vineyard in the Rio Grande Valley.
-This is a medium bodied wine that is light and goes well with chocolate.
+This wine is smooth and remarkably easy to drink.
+The grapes are from the Anderson Vineyard and from Lemitar in the Rio Grande Valley.
+This medium bodied wine is soft and goes well with chocolate.

 Cabernet Sauvignon (New Mexico)

-An oaked classic fashioned from the King of grapes.
-Black currants, plums, and tobacco are all present in this full-bodied wine that goes well with steaks, BBQ, and your favorite red sauces.
+Black currents, plums and tobacco are the flavors that best describe this King of Grapes.
+It is a full-bodied wine that goes well with steaks, BBQ and your favorite red sauces.

 Tempranillo (New Mexico)